-(a) Voltage limit of portables.-Portable and pendent conductors shall not be installed or used on circuits operating at more than 300 volts to ground, unless they are accessible only to qualified persons.
+Portable and pendent conductors shall not be installed or used on circuits operating at more than 300 volts to ground, unless they are accessible only to qualified persons.
 In such cases they shall be of a type suited to the voltage and conditions.

-In car houses and similar locations where service at low voltage is not available and where necessary to use lowvoltage pendent or portable lamps or other devices in series with lamps on trolley circuits, the devices should be used only with great caution and be placed preferably on the grounded side of the circuit concerned.
+In car houses and similar locations where service at low voltage is not available and where necessary to use low-voltage pendent or portable lamps or other equipment in series with lamps on trollev circuits, the equipment should be used only with great caution and be placed preferably on the grounded side of the circuit concerned.